-- 313.01 Monitor environmental justice, Title VI and DBE rules and regulations as they apply to Fresno COG. - Maintain channels of communication with tribal communities opened as a result of past planning activities.
-Ensure Tribal consultation and coordination concerning the review of all planning documents that may affect the Tribal Government.
-Also consider Tribal Government concerns about projects outside tribal jurisdiction that have the potential to impact Native American cultural resources or communities, as well as the needs of individuals within those communities. - 313.03 Conduct outreach efforts to and provide informational materials in other languages as deemed necessary - 313.04 Implement recommendations outlined in the Fresno COG Environmental Justice Report - 313.05 Maintain the Environmental Justice Subcommittee to review processes and documents and provide advisory comments as needed.
-Specifically review Fresno COG's Active Transportation Plan to ensure equity considerations are incorporated to bicycle and pedestrian planning goals. - 313.06 Update Title VI Plan as necessary - 313.07 Conduct Environmental Justice & Title VI analysis for RTP & FTIP as necessary
+- 313.01 Monitor, document and continue implementation of environmental justice, Title VI, DBE rules and regulations and Tribal Consultation Plan as they apply to Fresno COG. - 313.02 Government to Government Coordination Maintain channels of communication with tribal communities.
+Ensure and document Tribal consultation and coordination concerning the review of all planning documents that may affect the Tribal Government.
+Also consider Tribal Government concerns about projects outside tribal jurisdiction that have the potential to impact Native American cultural resources or communities, as well as the needs of individuals within those communities. - 313.03 Conduct outreach efforts to and provide informational materials in other languages as deemed necessary, continue to find partnerships for grant and project opportunities that address EJ populations. - Maintain the Environmental Justice Subcommittee to review processes and documents and provide advisory comments as needed.
+Specifically review Fresno COG's Active Transportation Plan to ensure equity considerations are incorporated to bicycle and pedestrian planning goals.
+FCOG will begin trail runs with the new Activity Base Model explore possible new EJ indicators and begin the discussion for updating the 2022 RTP/SCS EJ Analysis Chapter. - 313.05 Conduct Environmental Justice & Title VI analysis for RTP & FTIP as necessary